Silicon Valley Community Foundation

 Investment Committee: Advisory committee composed of board directors and community volunteers with deep investment expertise, assisting the board in fulfilling fiduciary responsibilities.

-Leadership Philosophy: Nicole Taylor has been recognized as Inside Philanthropy's Community Foundation Leader of the Year and named to the Silicon Valley Business Journal Power 100.
+Leadership Philosophy: Nicole Taylor has been recognised as Inside Philanthropy's Community Foundation Leader of the Year and named to the Silicon Valley Business Journal Power 100.
 Her quotes reflect SVCF's approach:

 "I want philanthropy to actually listen to the people who are on the ground doing the work, leading the work.
 And give them the resources and get out of the way...
 And I also want philanthropy to share their power with the very people they're trying to serve."